krasimir/atomus/README.md

 Checkout the `test` folder.
 There are tests that run Atomus against [AngularJS](https://angularjs.org/) and [Ractive.js](http://www.ractivejs.org/) frameworks.

-## Tips
+## Notes

 * Have in mind that often you have to take care about the events' triggering.
 For example if you change the value of an input field by setting `.value` property you need to dispatch a `change` event.
 Otherwise you will not get the listeners called.
 * The global scope is accessible via the window object.
 So if you import Angular, for example, on the page you need to reference it through `window.Angular` and not just `Angular`.
 * Atomus is based on [JSDOM](https://www.npmjs.org/package/jsdom) which is not simulating everything.
 You may not be able to use the History API for example.
-* Atomus attaches a function `window.log` before to run the `ready` callback.
-Usa that methods to send data to the console from within your application.
+* Atomus successfully patches the `console.log` calls so you receive all the logs into the terminal
 * The library supports `localStorage`.
 However, it is not part of jsdom.
 It's a polyfill.

 ## Other resources